Disruptive Arrival of The Emergency

-As the world once again confronts an eruption of authoritarianism, Gyan Prakash's Emergency Chronicles: Indira Gandhi and Democracy's Turning Point takes us back to the moment of India's independence to offer a comprehensive historical account of Indira Gandhi's Emergency of 1975-77.
+As the world once again confronts an eruption of authoritarianism, Gyan Prakash's Emergency Chronicles: Indira Gandhi and Democracy's Turning Point offers a comprehensive historical account of Indira Gandhi's Emergency of 1975-77.
 By delving into the chronicles of the years preceding the Emergency, the book reveals how the fine balance between state power and civil rights was upset by the unfulfilled promise of democratic transformation.

 Drawing on archival records, private papers and letters, published sources, film and literary materials, and interviews with victims and perpetrators, Prakash explains how the growing popular unrest disturbed Indira's regime, prompting her to take recourse to the law to suspend lawful rights, wounding the political system further and opening the door for caste politics and Hindu nationalism.
 The following is an excerpt from the book.